Qabel/qabel.github.io/Components-Crypto.md

 The nonce has 16 bytes.

 ### Asymmetric Cipher
-For asymmetric, public key encryption we use RSA OASP
+For asymmetric, public key encryption we use RSA OAEP.
+For signatures we use RSASSA-PSS.

 ### Hash Algorithms
 The default hash algorithm is SHA512.